About managing exam stress

 If your child prefers to study silently, a study buddy can help keep them accountable.
 They can tell each other what they want to achieve that session, and check in with each other at the end.

-Speaking of breaks, your Year 12 should take them regularly.
+Your Year 12 should take breaks regularly.
 Many people find the 45/15 rule works well – study for 45 minutes and break for 15 minutes.

 In that 15 minute break, your child could walk around the block, make a smoothie, do some yoga, play a video game, plan a holiday or take a power nap.
 After that, their next 45 minutes of study is more likely to be focused and efficient.